ShiinaRinne/EasyTimeline/README.md

 ## Introduction

 Some extensions for Unity Timeline.
-You can edit `Volume` or `GameObject`'s properties in the Timeline more easily **without writing code**,<br> or help you quickly develop prototypes.
+You can edit `Volume` or `GameObject Component`'s properties in the Timeline more easily **without writing code**,<br> or help you quickly develop prototypes.

 [//]: # (This project was originally developed mainly to expand the post-processing volume, and will gradually improve other types in the future.)

-At present, there are some extensions to the original post-processing volume of Unity URP, which are used to dynamically adjust the volume in the timeline<br>
+At present, there are some extensions to the original Post-Processing Volume of Unity URP, which are used to dynamically adjust the volume in the Timeline<br>
 It can be directly imported into the project for use, or quickly expand through the "**MAO Timeline playable Wizard**" tool.

 ![](https://r2.youngmoe.com/ym-r2-bucket/2023/11/fb552984c57c7f0d554303d97d4387c6.gif)